Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 • Activity: Costs are allocated by individual business activity (each product line).

-• Lean: This is more specialized and designed to provide insights to manufacturing companies implementing other lean practices like lean manufacturing and lean inventory management.
+• Lean: This is more specialized and designed to provide insights to manufacturing companies that are implementing other lean practices, like lean manufacturing and lean inventory management.
 It’s more conservative than other types of accounting.
-For example, you only record the value of inventory over time.
+For example, you record only the value of inventory over time.

-• Marginal: Marginal cost accounting only considers the variable cost for a specific product.
-Whereas other types of cost accounting allocate a portion of fixed costs to each product line, in marginal cost accounting, these costs are excluded.
-It assumes that fixed costs have to be paid whether a business takes on a certain activity or not, so they aren’t allocated to specific activities.
+• Marginal: Marginal cost accounting considers the variable cost for a specific product.
+Whereas other types of cost accounting allocate a portion of fixed costs to each product line, these costs are excluded in marginal cost accounting.
+It assumes that fixed costs have to be paid regardless of whether a business takes on a certain activity, so they aren’t allocated to specific activities.

 What is the difference between cost accounting and financial accounting?

-Cost accounting focuses purely on a business’s costs, while financial accounting combines this information with other items, like revenue, liabilities, and shareholder equity, to provide a comprehensive look at a company’s finances.
+Cost accounting focuses purely on a business’s costs, while financial accounting combines this information with other items — like business liabilities, revenue and shareholder equity — to provide a comprehensive look at a company’s finances.

 author image